LaravelDaily/Booking-Com-Simulation-Laravel/course/15-ratings.md

 ## Search Results: Property Average Rating

 What do we do with those ratings?
-Of course, we need to show then in the search results, and also order by them, showing top-rated properties on top.
+Of course, we need to show them in the search results, and also order by them, showing top-rated properties on top.

 The tricky part is that we need to show the average rating of a **property**, calculating the average of all ratings of all its apartments.

-Luckily, Laravel allows us to perform it quite easily, using `withAvg()` method.
+Luckily, Laravel allows us to perform it quite easily, using the `withAvg()` method.

 First, we create a `hasManyThrough` relationship from Property directly to Booking: